 This course will examine ethical and moral philosophies and various ethical dilemmas faced by law enforcement, judicial, and correctional personnel.
 Critical thinking skills about various types of ethical and unethical behavior will be developed.
 Also, students will gain a better understanding about the impact ethical and unethical behavior has on the criminal justice system and society as a whole.
-Prerequisites: CRJ 101, 205, 215, and 305.
+Prerequisites: CRJ 101, 205, 215, and 305, or with permission of Program Coordinator for non-CRJ majors.